 A Los Angeles sexual harassment attorney can assist you in many ways if you have been the victim of sexual harassment in the workplace.
 For instance, they can help you gather evidence to strengthen your case.

 It’s understandable if you are reluctant to do so.
-You might reasonably assume that HR will do little to remedy the situation.
+You may assume that HR will do little to remedy the situation.
 Naturally, you might also fear that you will be subject to retaliation if you report your experience.

-However, when bringing a case against your employer later, it can be very helpful to be able to point out that you reported the harassment.
+However, when bringing a case against your employer later, it can be beneficial to point out that you reported the harassment.
 An official report is often a critical piece of evidence in these cases.

-(That said, if you no longer work for the company and you never filed an official report, you still can and should meet with a Los Angeles sexual harassment attorney.
-While being able to cite an official report is helpful, it’s still possible to win your case if you didn’t file one.)
+(That said, if you no longer work for the company and never filed an official report, you still can and should meet with a Los Angeles sexual harassment attorney.
+While citing an official report is helpful, winning your case is still possible if you didn’t file one.)

 Other types of evidence you may need to gather and present when accusing an employer of sexual harassment can vary depending on the circumstances.
 Examples include (but are not limited to) the following:

-3. Your employer’s specific sexual harassment policy if the behavior you experienced represents a violation of it
+3. Your employer’s specific sexual harassment policy if the behavior you experienced represents a violation.

-Again, it is very wise to hire an attorney to represent you when gathering evidence.
-There are certain pieces of evidence, such as the personnel file of another employee, that you may have difficulty obtaining on your own.
-You will be more likely to gather all the evidence you need if you have assistance from an experienced Los Angeles sexual harassment lawyer.
+Again, hiring an attorney to represent you when gathering evidence is wise.
+There are certain pieces of evidence, such as another employee’s personnel file, that you may have difficulty obtaining on your own.
+You will be more likely to gather all the needed evidence if you have assistance from an experienced Los Angeles sexual harassment lawyer.

 A lawyer can also help you by:

-2. Handling such tasks as coordinating with witnesses, completing and filing paperwork, and generally allowing you to focus on your own wellbeing during what can be a stressful time
+2. Handling such tasks as coordinating with witnesses, completing and filing paperwork, and generally allowing you to focus on your well-being during a stressful time.

 Holding an employer accountable for sexual harassment doesn’t just help you.
 It also ensures that your employer is less likely to engage in or overlook sexual harassment in the future, protecting your coworkers and future employees at the company from being victimized in the same way that you have been.